PasniciucAdrian/CypressTests/README.md

 npx cypress open
 ```

-3. Choose a test (e.g., from folder `3-navigate-on-cypress`) and run it.
+3. Choose a test folder (e.g., `4-linkedin-tests` or `5-exempleOf`) and run the test cases.

 ---

+## 🛡️ Note on Environment Variables

+The file `cypress.env.json` is **excluded from version control** via `.gitignore`.
+Be sure to create this file locally and provide your own environment credentials if needed.